bcript/chopsticks/README.md

 # chopsticks
 Simple chopsticks game in Python
-This is a simple chopsticks game I made.
 How it basically works is each player starts with 1 stick on each hand.
 The objective is to eliminate the opponent's chopsticks while keeping their own in play.
 Players take turns performing actions like "splitting" (clapping hands together and redistributing the total chopsticks as they choose, each hand cannot exceed 4 and go below 1).